MatLegat/firefox-full-dark/README.md

 ![](preview/menu.png)

 ## Known Issues
-- Downloads, Pocket, Favorits and others popups not themed;
+- Downloads, Pocket, Favorites and other popups are not themed;
-- about:preferences and about:addons not themed;
+- about:preferences and about:addons are not themed;
-- Title bar not themed;
+- Title bar is not themed;
-- Scrollbar not themed.
+- Scrollbar is not themed.